MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram of an environment topology with four environment groups  Development  Shared Development  UAT  and Production  with logos for the Power Platform apps each should support ](media/environment-strategy/image7.png)

-Figure Proposed environment topology for Contoso's Power Platform at scale project.
+*Figure: Proposed environment topology for Contoso's Power Platform at scale project.*

 Let's explore this environment topology diagram in detail.